OSS Self-Hosted Configuration

 See Also

-Generally you can use the Administration Dashboard to manage users through your browser but it is also possible to do this manually.
+Generally you can use the Administration Dashboard to manage users through your browser but it is also possible to do this manually via the application console.

 User.create(email: 'user@example.com', password: 'mypassword', password_confirmation: 'mypassword')